Finasteride: Miscellaneous

-The U.S. Food and Drug Administration advises that donation of blood or plasma be deferred for at least one month after taking the last dose of finasteride.
+The US Food and Drug Administration (FDA) advises that donation of blood or plasma be deferred for at least one month after taking the last dose of finasteride.
 The UK also has a one-month deferral period.

-Harold Bornstein, the former personal physician of United States President Donald Trump, stated in 2017 that Trump was taking finasteride to promote hair growth.

 Research

 Preliminary research suggests that topical finasteride may be effective in the treatment of pattern hair loss.
 Topical finasteride, like the oral preparation, reduces serum DHT.

 DHT may be involved in the cause of acne, and 5α-reductase inhibitors might be effective in the treatment of the condition.
 A small retrospective study reported that finasteride was effective in the treatment of acne in women with normal testosterone levels.
 A randomized controlled trial found that finasteride was less effective than flutamide or an ethinylestradiol/cyproterone acetate birth control pill in the treatment of acne in women with high androgen levels.

 Androgens and estrogens may be involved in the cause of hidradenitis suppurativa (acne inversa).
 Two case series have reported that finasteride is effective in the treatment of hidradenitis suppurativa in girls and women.

-Finasteride and other antiandrogens might be useful in the treatment of obsessive–compulsive disorder, but more research is needed.
+Finasteride and other antiandrogens might be useful in the treatment of obsessive–compulsive disorder (OCD), but more research is needed.